 It is quiet here this morning, much too quiet, as our Christmas celebration has come to an end and all of the children and grandchildren have returned home.
 Time to reflect.

 Some family traditions remained – unchanged.
 Baking cookies, making fudge, attending Christmas Eve service, a big pot of chili for dinner on Christmas Eve, Papa reading Twas the Night before Christmas just prior to bedtime, monkey bread for breakfast on Christmas morning, and an informal family photo on Christmas Day.
+If you need the best mattress, check it from mattress buyer’s guide.

 One tradition was revived as we had the opportunity this year to introduce a new generation to the Shillito elves of our “family traditions past.”